tiendu/tiendu.github.io/_posts/2026-06-08-compliance-by-design-examples-eng.md

 - commercial research plans
 - unpublished study results

+### What the engineer thought

+> Support needs access to solve the ticket.
+If we slow this down, customers will suffer.

+That concern is real.

+Bad support processes create real pain.

+### What the auditor saw

+> Support staff have broad, persistent access to sensitive projects without clear necessity, approval, time limit, or customer-visible audit evidence.

+The auditor is not saying support should never help.

+They are asking why support gets more access than needed.

+### Better design: layered support

 The better design is not "support cannot help."

 The better design is layered support.